SMART Modified Tour: 2007 season

-The 2007 season had 12 events, beginning on March 24 at Caraway Speedway and ended on October 6 also at Caraway Speedway.
+The 2007 season had twelve events, beginning on March 24 at Caraway Speedway and ended on October 6 also at Caraway Speedway.
 L.W.
 Miller won the season opener.
 At the second event of the year Andy Seuss won his first tour win and the first Southern Modified Tour event at the Music City Motorplex (Nashville Speedway).
 At the Bowman Gray event after a crash took out Frank Fleming, who had led the first 194 laps, Burt Myers passed John Smith on the last lap to pick up his only Southern Mod victory of the season.
 It was Myers' first victory on the tour in over a year.
 L.W.
 Miller won the championship over Tim Brown by 25 points.
-There were 6 different winners in the season with L.W.
-Miller winning the most with 5 victory's.
+There were six different winners in the season with L.W.
+Miller winning the most with five victories.
 L.W.
 Miller also was the most popular driver for the season and Wesley Swartout was the Rookie of the Year.